Skip to Content

 Instructions

-1. Print out the heart template (file 124 in our free printable resource library.)
-Cut out the heart patterns to trace on the coffee filters.
-Please note: The template includes a couple different sizes.
-The smaller size was used for the hearts in these photos.
+1. Print the heart template and cut out the heart patterns to trace on the coffee filters.
+Please note that the template includes different sizes, and the smaller size was used for the hearts in the photos.

-2. You can trace and cut the coffee filters into heart shapes before starting or after they've been tie dyed with markers.
+2. You can trace and cut the coffee filters into heart shapes before or after tie-dyeing them with markers.

-3. Start by flattening out round coffee filters.
-Draw on them with washable markers in a variety of patterns or simply lightly color the entire area.
+3. Start by flattening out round coffee filters, then use washable markers to draw patterns or lightly color the entire area.

-4. Children may use whichever colors they want.
-Some pretty combinations include reds, pinks, and purples, but they do not have to be limited to traditional Valentine's Day colors.
+4. Children can use any colors they want, including pretty combinations like reds, pinks, and purples.
+They are not limited to traditional Valentine's Day colors.

-5. Place the colored coffee filter on a paper plate, sheet of parchment paper, craft mat or large zipper baggie and spray with water.
+5. Place the colored coffee filter on a craft mat or parchment paper before spraying it with water.

-6. Have fun watching the magic of the colors move and blend!
-Then set aside to dry.
+6. Enjoy watching the colors blend and move!
+Then set the coffee filter aside to dry.

-8. Once your coffee filters are dry, it’s time to cut out the hearts if they were not pre-cut before coloring.
+7. Once the coffee filters are dry, it's time to cut out the hearts if they weren't pre-cut before coloring.

-9. Now your coffee filter hearts are ready to be used as decorations or to create a homemade card!
+8. Now your coffee filter hearts are ready to become decorations or used to create a homemade card!

 Notes

-These may require additional drying time depending on how much water is sprayed on the coffee filter during the blending stage.
+These may require additional drying time depending on how much water is used.

 Did you make this project?